-Bulldogs have made their way into the mainstream as loving and silly family dogs.
-But with their flappy skin, a scrunched face and bulky build, many people often question the original purpose of these dogs.
+In recent years, Bulldogs have made their way into the mainstream media as loving and silly family dogs.
+But, with their flappy skin, a scrunched-up face and bulky build, many people often question the original purpose of these dogs.
 So, what were Bulldogs bred for?

-Bulldogs were, as their name implies, dogs that were bred for bull-baiting.
+Bulldogs were, as their name implies, dogs bred for bull-baiting.
 It was a gory blood sport which took place in towns and villages all across England during the Middle Ages.
 Bulls were put in a pit with Bulldogs, and the two would often fight to the death.
-Bulldogs would hang onto the much larger bull and tire the animal out before making their final strike.
+Bulldogs would hang onto the larger bull and tire the animal out before making their final strike.

 The spectacle of a bull fighting was entertainment for people from all British classes.
 The result of these fights was one victor and a dead loser.
 Eventually, bull-baiting and other cruel blood sports were banned in England by the Act of Parliament in 1835.

 RECOMMENDED: 15 Types of Bulldog Breeds